Chapter 5: Morphology

 To refer to these smaller pieces within words, we use the technical term morpheme.
 A morpheme is the smallest systematic pairing of both form (sign or sound) and meaning or grammatical function.
 (We say “meaning or grammatical function” instead of just “meaning” because while some morphemes have clear meanings, of the type that will be discussed in Chapter 7 in the context of lexical semantics, other morphemes express more abstract grammatical information.)

 In linguistics morphology is the study of word shapes.
-In biology, morphology is the study of the shape of animals and other organisms, and if you do an internet search for “morphology”, the first hits often relate to the biological meaning.
+In biology, though, morphology is the study of the shape of animals and other organisms, and if you do an internet search for “morphology”, the first hits often relate to the biological meaning.

 Our goal in morphology is to understand how words can be built out of morphemes in a given language.
-In the this chapter we will first look at the shapes of different morphemes (and morphological processes); in later sections we will review different functions that morphology can have, looking at divisions between derivational morphology, inflectional morphology, and compounding.
+In the rest of this chapter we will first look at the shapes of different morphemes (and morphological processes); in later sections we will review different functions that morphology can have, looking at divisions between derivational morphology, inflectional morphology, and compounding.

 Check your understanding